bootchk/nRF5rawProtocol/readme.md

 Uses:
 - Eclipse project.
 - gcc ARM toolchain.
-- hand maintained Makefile.
+- hand maintained Makefile (as do most Nordic examples?)
-- linked resources (to the NRF SDK.)
+- linked resources (to the NRF SDK, as do most Nordic examples?)
 I followed the tutorial for this combination on Nordic website, and hacked the Makefile.

-Derives from:
+Derives from:  https://github.com/NordicSemiconductor/nRF51-ble-bcast-mesh .
+That implements a rawish protocol that cooperates with a BT protocol.
-- ble-mesh repository on github (it implements a rawish protocol that cooperates with a BT protocol.)
+Here, I have hacked out the SoftDevice (BT stack) and the Trickle algorithm, leaving just a raw wireless protocol.

-- Nordic proprietary (sic?) protocol ESB examples in NRF SDK (simple protocol, but uses acks.)
+You might also read Nordic proprietary (sic?) protocol ESB examples in NRF SDK (simple protocol, but uses acks.)

  Compatibility
  -